British Academy and Nuffield Foundation Collaboration on Understanding Communities guidance notes

 Guidance notes for British Academy and Nuffield Foundation Collaboration on Understanding Communities.
 Please read these scheme notes carefully.
 Any incorrectly submitted application will be ineligible for award.

-Call for researchers, policymakers and practitioners to participate in a virtual research and policy innovation workshop to develop innovative and interdisciplinary research proposals on the theme of understanding communities.
+Call for practitioners, policymakers and researchers across the UK to participate in a virtual research and policy innovation workshop to develop innovative and interdisciplinary research proposals on the theme of understanding communities.

 Closing date: 17:00, 4 June 2021

-Who should apply: Early and mid-career researchers, policymakers and practitioners who are already working on the theme of communities, or whose expertise could directly contribute fresh perspectives.
+Who should apply: Practitioners, policymakers and early and mid-career researchers across the UK who are already working on the theme of communities, or whose expertise could directly contribute fresh perspectives.

 How to apply: Submission of a two-page summary CV and completion of an application form setting out why you would like to participate, the contribution you might make (including the methodological skills or policy and practical insights you bring), how you approach novel problems in a multidisciplinary area, your ability to work in a team and communicate research to wider audiences.